realpython/python-guide/docs/scenarios/imaging.rst

 .. image:: /_static/photos/34575689432_3de8e9a348_k_d.jpg

-Most image processing and manipulation techniques can be carried out effectively using two libraries: Python Imaging Library (PIL)  and OpenSource Computer Vision (OpenCV).
+Most image processing and manipulation techniques can be carried out effectively using two libraries: Python Imaging Library (PIL) and Open Source Computer Vision (OpenCV).

 A brief description of both is given below.